MEET THE TEAM

 Ken historically has a special interest in exercise and sports physiotherapy and has extensive experience working in a professional sporting environment.
 Ken has worked for multiple professional teams within South Africa which includes: SA Schools Rugby, SA U20 Rugby, SA Rugby Academy, Ajax Cape Town, Boland Kavaliers, England Rugby Union and Singapore Indoor Masters Cricket team.
 Ken is a proud winner of the prestigious 2020 Top 200 Mail & Guardian Young South African.

 Through the years, Ken has made his clients understand that there is a connection between the mind and the body, and for this reason he treats his patients in a holistic approach to get the best possible results.

-Ken enjoys road running, living a healthy lifestyle and exploring the outdoors when not on the sports field or in his private practice and lastly Ken has represented South Africa at the World Duathlon Championships as an athlete.
+Ken enjoys road running, living a healthy lifestyle, exploring the outdoors when not on the sports field or in his private practice and lastly Ken has represented South Africa at the World Duathlon Championships as an athlete.